Delphi in Swiss Companies: Implementation, Maintenance, and Modernization

 • Clear incident procedures, clear responsibilities

-• Backlog and roadmap that are functionally and technically sound
+• Backlog and roadmap that are functionally and technically viable

 • Gradual modernization, where appropriate